broadmindcloud/websemaphore-examples/http-express/README.md

 4. Start with `npm run start`

-5. The example will perform a one-message test and provide a link to a basic test ui.
+5. The example will perform a one-message test and provide a link to a basic test ui at https://localhost:8087 (or another port configured in /env.ts).

 ## See also
 * [Systems integration scenarios](https://www.websemaphore.com/docs/v1/concepts/scenarios-integration)